Most loans have a single purpose.

 Personal loans have several uses.
 Not all situations are ideal for a personal loan, but here are some that can be:

 Perhaps you have a number of outstanding debts.
-The monthly payments on your combined debt is difficult to pay each month.
+The payment on your combined debt is difficult to pay each month.
 If this describes you, a personal loan can help you tackle the problem.

 Debt consolidation through a personal loan repays existing debts from the proceeds of your new loan.
 Instead of multiple monthly payments, you consolidate down to one.
 You can set up the loan term so that your new monthly payment is lower than your previously combined payments.